redblade7/smtoomuch/README.md

 From the book's Introduction: "3.
 Distribution of this book: The compilation is totally free for distribution and if you have your own website I encourage you to put it on your website for download (or for viewing online) without asking any additional permission of the author of these lines."

+This same license also applies to the software and documentation.

 More information on authorship and copyright is available in the book's Introduction.

 Included in the "book" subdirectory is the complete book in DOC, PDF, and plain text.